 Simply helping letters that students, parents, and other important relatives write, to get back to the student a year, or a decade later, makes it all possible!

-Each postmaster invests possibly 40 hours a year helping store hundreds, if not thousands of letters parents and students write for the School Time Capsule Vault, a large 500 to 700-pound vault usually placed in the school lobby, a place students and parents pass it as often as possible.
+Each postmaster invests three days a year helping store hundreds, if not thousands of letters parents and students write for the School Time Capsule Vault, a large 500 to 700-pound vault usually placed in the school lobby, a place students and parents pass as often as possible.

 It begins with pre-k enrollment when each parent is asked to write a letter to their child about their dreams for them.
 The letters are written each year and go into the vault in the envelope for each child.